Frequently Asked Questions about Bahrain

 Do I need a car in Bahrain?

 Expats will certainly need a car in Bahrain.
 Public transportation isn't very reliable and private taxis can make getting from point A to point B expensive.
 Even if you live in the city centre, summer temperatures skyrocket and intense humidity can make for damp clothes and discomfort.

 There are plenty of opportunities to either lease or buy a car in Bahrain.
 Petrol is inexpensive and the vehicles themselves are generally reasonably priced.
 In many cases, expats are able to afford cars that they would never dream of driving in their home country.

 Do woman in Bahrain need to cover up?

 Though Bahrain is a Muslim nation, modernity and liberalism have been much more integrated into society than in neighbouring countries like Saudi Arabia and Qatar.

 Expat women dress in Western clothes in public spaces, and generally speaking, what is appropriate in Western countries is probably appropriate in Bahrain.
 That said, it's generally best not to wear anything too skintight or skimpy in order to avoid attracting attention.

 Will I have to partake in Ramadan?

-No, but eating or drinking in public is not allowed during Ramadan.
+Expats experiencing Ramadan for the first time can suffer from some culture shock.
+Expats don't have to partake, however, eating or drinking in public is not allowed during Ramadan.
 It is also considered disrespectful to eat or drink in front of Muslim colleagues or friends who are fasting.
 Many workplaces, particularly multinational companies that employ lots of expats, will have a dedicated room for non-Muslim expats to eat and drink during Ramadan.

 Expats should also be aware that businesses, restaurants and grocery stores may adjust their opening hours to better fit the daily meal times during Ramadan, staying shut during daylight hours.